nico2sh/semtag/README.md

 ### Usage Examples

-See the `release.sh` script as an example.
+See the `release` script as an example.
 The script gets the next version to tag, uses that version to update the `README.md` file (this one!), and the script's.
 Then commits the changes, and finally tags the project with this latest version.

 #### Gradle example